BENEFITING: EARTH DAY TEXAS INCORPORATED

 When’s the last time you climbed a tree?
 For many of us, it’s been awhile.
 And with the hustle and bustle of life in Dallas, we often forget just how important trees are to our community.
 They provide shade and recreation and help keep our environment clean and pristine.

 To remind people of the fun and freedom of tree climbing, some of the participants will strap on a helmet and a harness and scale their way to the top of two historic live oak trees in Fair Park, starting Saturday, April 26.
-While many of our participants are still under wraps, we are honored to announce CNN Hero of the Year, Chad Pregraske, will be joining the fun and climbing for Charitree.
+This year we have our very own Texas Historic Tree Coalition (TXHTC) participating in the 2014 ChariTree Challenge.
+TXHTC is a nonprofit, local citizens’ group dedicated to advocating the recognition and celebration of significant and historic trees in our community.

 - $25 will provide life-sustaining water for a recently planted tree.